AdobeDocs/journey-optimizer.en/help/using/audience/about-audiences.md

 +++

-+++ How soon after publishing an audience from audience composition or custom upload can I use it in Journey Optimizer?
++++ How soon after publishing an audience from audience composition can I use it in Journey Optimizer?

-* Audiences from **audience composition** are executed daily, so you may need to wait up to 24 hours to use them in Journey Optimizer.
+Audiences from **audience composition** are executed daily, so you may need to wait up to 24 hours to use them in Journey Optimizer.
-* Audiences from **custom upload** become available in Journey Optimizer approximately 2 hours after publication.

 +++